 Customer success and happiness: A mini case study

-Customer experience is gaining traction!
+Customer experience is gaining traction, and we couldn’t be happier!
 But when we think about how the slightest increase in Net Promoter Score (NPS) is a cause for celebration in most organizations, we realize there’s still a long way to go.

-Thankfully, we have inspiring leaders like today’s guest who have proven that success is within reach- even for those of us who’ve fallen way behind.
+Thankfully, we have inspiring leaders like today’s guest who have proven that success is within reach, and that is great news for those of us who’ve fallen way behind.

 With their NPS looming at -4 and customers already “screaming,” necessary changes to the service model at Lifesize were creating even more tension.
 But as the Chief Customer Success and Happiness Officer at Lifesize, Amy Downs quickly turned these challenges into opportunities.
 While the company was on its head, she brought customer obsession into their culture, core values, functional processes, and communications.

 And now?
 Their NPS is currently at a proud 75.